-\paragraph{Variable-Length Attention APIs.} The natural remedy is to pack surviving tokens into a contiguous \emph{ragged} buffer and process them with a variable-length attention kernel.
-FlashAttention-2~\cite{dao2023flashattention2} provides such an API (\texttt{flash\_attn\_varlen\_func}), and PyTorch's NestedTensor path~\cite{pytorch2024nestedtensor} offers a framework-native alternative. \paragraph{Our Observation.} We measure that at 80\% token pruning on DeiT-Base (reducing per-image attention from 197 to ${\sim}39$ tokens), FlashAttention-2 varlen's attention latency decreases by \emph{less than 1\%} at batch size 32 (\Cref{tab:dispatch}).
-The reason: at these short post-pruning lengths, the actual GEMM arithmetic completes in sub-microsecond time, but the host-side dispatch path--Python argument validation, output tensor allocation, and CUDA launch--costs ${\sim}62\us$ regardless of workload size.
-The kernel is \emph{dispatch-overhead bound}, not compute bound.
+\paragraph{Our Observation.} We measure that at 80\% token pruning on DeiT-Base---reducing per-image attention from 197 to ${\sim}40$ tokens---FlashAttention-2 varlen's attention latency decreases by \emph{less than 2\%} at batch size 32 (\Cref{tab:dispatch}).
+The reason: at these short post-pruning lengths, actual GEMM arithmetic completes in sub-microsecond time, but the host-side dispatch path costs ${\sim}50\us$ regardless of workload size.
+The kernel is \emph{dispatch-overhead bound}.